Aggrik8s-net/.github/profile/README.md

 # .github
-Aggrik8s.net is a project to develop an MVC to develop Edge based Kubernetes applications.
-Edge based Kubernetes adds some complexity compared to cloud based offerings where the vendor provides most of the required platform engineering and operations tasks.
-Edge based platform services can be provided in a Hybrid model using both a combination of onsite BareMetal and Cloud based services.
-We will rely on the declarative provisioning model to reduce the complexity of maintaining our MVC.
+Aggrik8s.net is a project to develop an Edge based Kubernetes platform to host IoT applications.
+Edge based Kubernetes strategies trade off infrastructure complexity against scalability and administrative repeatability.
+With cloud based offerings, the vendor provides most of the platform engineering and operations tasks such as periodic component upgrades.
+Edge based applications can be composed in a Hybrid model using a mix of onsite BareMetal and Cloud based services.

+We will rely on the declarative provisioning model to reduce the complexity of maintaining our IoT platform.
+Infrastructure provisioning will be done using Terraform and some shell and Ansible.
+Day-2 provisioning will typically use Ansible or Helm.

 After reviewing several alternatives, the current focus is to build BareMetal Kubernetes clusters using:
 - [rancherfederal/rke2-ansible](https://github.com/rancherfederal/rke2-ansible) on Raspberry Pi 5 SoC (ARM64),